MakingSense/makingsense.github.io/4-flows/index.md

 Some flows proposed for our projects:
 <!--- We need to talk with the TLs in order to define them, and others --->

+* migration-to-git Flow (because it is also important to know how to enhance this documentation)
 * Doppler Flow
 * Lander Flow
 * DCA Flow <!--- I am not sure to include the complete Project and Client name here --->

 [A successful Git branching model]: http://nvie.com/posts/a-successful-git-branching-model/